-The Classical Academy offers flexible academic programming which provides learning options.
+The Classical Academy offers flexible academic programming which provides quality learning options.
 Students are guided in achieving academic excellence in an environment that promotes meaningful learning.
 All programs follow an independent study model with considerable support from credentialed teachers.
 Student work is assigned on our online learning management system and is reviewed at parent teacher conferences, which are held approximately every six weeks.
 Students have a variety of on campus learning programs to choose from to best fit their needs.

 Each year the academics are divided into “units,” which are lesson plans packaged into six or seven week increments.
 These units are written by credentialed teachers and provide instruction based on the topics, standards, and goals to be addressed in core curricular areas of language arts, literature, math, science, and history.
 The units are exclusively designed specifically by The Classical Academy to facilitate teaching at home.